pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/06-state-transition-directors-under-constraint.md

 3. Object tolerance — the degree to which external objects can withstand devaluation without disengaging, shaped by their own structural cohesion, boundaries, and alternative supports.
 4. Replacement availability — the density of viable alternative objects within the system’s regulatory ecology.

 Variation in object scarcity across otherwise comparable systems reflects not only differences in devaluation amplitude and object tolerance, but also differences in the precision with which devaluation can be titrated relative to object-specific withdrawal thresholds.
-This precision—here termed devaluation calibration capacity—describes a system’s ability to apply negative regulatory pressure without precipitating disengagement.
+This precision, here termed devaluation calibration capacity, describes a system’s ability to apply negative regulatory pressure without precipitating disengagement.
 Where this capacity is low, devaluation overshoots withdrawal thresholds, accelerating object loss and scarcity.
 Where it is high, regulatory pressure may be sustained within tolerable limits, preserving object availability under continued envy activation.

 Taken together, these factors determine the effective size and stability of the system’s object pool.
 Chronic object scarcity emerges not simply from the loss of objects, but from a persistent mismatch between devaluation amplitude and object tolerance, compounded by limited replacement availability.
 Systems that repeatedly overshoot devaluation thresholds or operate within sparse object ecologies experience accelerated object loss, shortened object half-life, and recurrent scarcity phases.